Johor State Route J32

-Jalan Muar–Labis (Johor state route J32) is a major road in Johor, Malaysia.
+Johor State Route J32, Jalan Muar–Labis is a major road in Johor, Malaysia.
 It is the longest state road in Johor with the total distance of 87 km.
 It connects the town of Bukit Treh in Muar to Labis via the Muar Bypass.
 It is also a main route to North–South Expressway Southern Route via Pagoh Interchange.
-Some of the maps also labelled Jalan Salleh as since the Jalan Salleh is connected to Jalan Muar–Labis.
-However, that is incorrect label.
+Some of the maps still labelled J24 Jalan Salleh as J32 since the Jalan Salleh is connected to Jalan Muar–Labis.
+The Jalan Salleh formerly was part of State Route J32.

 Route background

-Jalan Muar–Labis starts at Labis.
+The Kilometre Zero of State Route J32 is located at Labis.

 History

 Originally, the road was only paved from Muar to Lenga and another section near Labis; however, the road was fully paved in the 1970s as a result of the opening of many FELDA settlements along Labis–Lenga stretch.

 Due to the narrow T-junctions in Lenga that only allowed small vehicles passing, the Lenga bypass is built for heavier vehicles.